hansoh0/Cans-Casino-Poker/README.md

 > Two Pair!
 > One Pair!
 ```
-The game will continue until the user presses the delete key, in whih the program will exit.
+The game will continue until the user presses the delete key, at which the program will exit.